strykey/strykey/README.md

 A desktop app for producers who are tired of folders named `samples_FINAL_v3_USE_THIS`.<br/>
 You drop in a chaotic directory of kicks, snares, loops and synths and it comes out the other side<br/>
 sorted into 14 categories, renamed with a template you define, and ready to distribute or sell.<br/>
-Five distinct visual themes — Noir, Vapor, Acid, Studio, Lo-Fi — each with its own font pairing.<br/>
-Audio preview on hover, bulk assignment, one Python file, one dependency.
-That's the whole thing.
+Five distinct visual themes, audio preview on hover, one Python file, one dependency.<br/>
+I spent more time on the themes than on the actual logic.
+Worth it.

 <br/>

 [![Pixora](https://img.shields.io/badge/Pixora-%E2%86%92%20View%20Project-1a1a1a?style=for-the-badge&logo=python&logoColor=c8b89a&labelColor=111111)](https://github.com/strykey/Pixora)

 Drop any image, get real pixel art back.<br/>
-Not a filter, not a blur effect.
-Actual perceptual color quantization, Floyd-Steinberg dithering<br/>
+Not a filter, not a "make it look pixelated" button.<br/>
+Actual perceptual color quantization, Floyd-Steinberg dithering, smart auto pixel sizing.<br/>
-and smart auto pixel sizing that reads the content of the image before deciding on a resolution.<br/>
+It reads the content of the image before deciding on a resolution, which sounds obvious<br/>
-Edge enhancement keeps the result sharp and readable even at small pixel sizes.<br/>
+and yet nobody else seemed to bother doing it.<br/>
-No account, no upload to a server somewhere, no waiting.
-It runs on your machine, instantly.
+No account, no upload, no waiting.
+Runs on your machine.
+Done.

 <br/>

 [![IRIS](https://img.shields.io/badge/IRIS-%E2%86%92%20View%20Project-1a1a1a?style=for-the-badge&logo=python&logoColor=c8b89a&labelColor=111111)](https://github.com/strykey/IRIS)

 A multithreaded reconnaissance tool that scans random public IPs and surfaces exposed devices in real time.<br/>
-Cameras, routers, admin panels, live video streams, forgotten websites sitting wide open on the internet.<br/>
+Cameras, routers, admin panels, live streams, forgotten websites sitting wide open.<br/>
-IRIS sends plain HTTP requests at scale and classifies what comes back using a database of 57 signatures.<br/>
+IRIS sends plain HTTP requests at scale and classifies what comes back using 57 device signatures.<br/>
-Every hit is saved automatically.
-The internet is bigger and stranger than what Google shows you.<br/>
+People talk about the deep web like it requires Tor and a mystery password.<br/>
+The reality is that the most interesting stuff is just sitting on the regular internet,<br/>
-IRIS finds what is just sitting there in plain sight, waiting for someone to look.
+completely public, waiting for someone to look.
+IRIS looks.

 <br/>

 [![OrbsHacker](https://img.shields.io/badge/OrbsHacker-%E2%86%92%20View%20Project-1a1a1a?style=for-the-badge&logo=python&logoColor=c8b89a&labelColor=111111)](https://github.com/strykey/orbshacker)

-Discord added Orb quests that require you to play specific games to earn rewards.<br/>
+Discord added quests that require you to play specific games to earn rewards.<br/>
-The games weigh anywhere from 30GB to 500GB.
-The reward is a cosmetic orb on Discord.<br/>
+The games weigh anywhere from 30GB to 500GB.<br/>
+The reward is a small decorative orb on your Discord profile.<br/>
 OrbsHacker fakes the game processes so Discord thinks you are playing without installing anything.<br/>
-It is completely stupid, it took me a weekend, and it works perfectly.<br/>
+It is completely stupid, it took me a weekend, it works perfectly,<br/>
-No regrets whatsoever.
+and I consider it one of my finest achievements as a developer.

 </div>